PublisherName/mero-coffee/README.md

 ## Contact

-For questions or feedback, contact the maintainer at `event@subashghimire.info.np`
+For questions or feedback, contact the maintainer at `coffee@subashghimire.info.np`

 ---